 Bunk Campers are the only campervan and motorhome hire company in Ireland with depots in both Dublin and Belfast.
 Our Dublin depot is conveniently located close to Dublin airport.
 Our Belfast depot is south of the city centre in Carryduff making it easy and convenient to get on the open road.

 We also offer one-way rentals across Ireland meaning you can collect your campervan or motorhome from Bunk Campers depot in Dublin and drop off in Belfast, or vice-versa.
 You can book a one-way rental in Ireland directly on our website.

-Drivers can be aged 21-75 years old to hire a campervan in Ireland, and all our rentals include fully comprehensive insurance for the driver(s).
+Drivers can be aged 21-80 years old to hire a campervan in Ireland with Bunk Campers, provided they meet the usual driving licence criteria outlined in our terms and conditions.
+All of our rentals include fully comprehensive insurance for the driver(s).

 Visit our driver eligibility page for information on important driving criteria to know before you get out on the road.

 Parking up for the night on the side of the road or in fields, sometimes known as wild camping, is not permitted in Ireland and Northern Ireland.
-There are designated areas such as campsites or low-cost alternatives such as Safe Nights Ireland locations for overnight stays.
+There are designated areas such as campsites or low-cost alternatives for overnight stays.

 You should be able to park in most shopping centres, service stops and farms for short-term parking on trips & visits to the shop.
 Read our Camping Guide for more information.

 The cost of parking your campervan depends on if you choose to stay in a designated campsite or one of the low-cost alternatives.
 Campsites range from €25- €60 per night depending on the location and facilities.